-Blasiak is a postdoctoral researcher at the Stockholm Resilience Centre, where he focuses on aspects of sustainable management of ocean resources.
-His current research deals with marine genetic resources, including issues of access and benefit sharing.
-In this context, he has also focused on the international negotiations regarding biodiversity in areas beyond national jurisdiction (BBNJ), with research on imbalances among the negotiating parties and the contribution of NGOs to the process.
-He is currrently providing scientific support to the Seafood Business for Ocean Stewardship (SeaBOS) initiative.
+Blasiak is a researcher at the Stockholm Resilience Centre, where he focuses on aspects of international cooperation, the sustainable management of ocean resources, and ocean stewardship.
+His recent work has focused on the international negotiations around biodiversity in areas beyond national jurisdiction (BBNJ), particularly with regard to marine genetic resources.

 Blasiak is a German-English translator, and is currently translating the memoirs of Dr. Franz Doflein, one of the first marine ecologists to travel to East Asia (in 1905) and conduct research on the deep-sea fauna and flora off the eastern coast of Japan.